Volunteer of the Year

 Mighty Oak

-AWARD: "Mighty Oak"for improvementClub principle: COACHING LED As a coaching-led club, one of the things we value is improvement and progress.
+AWARD: "Mighty Oak" for improvement CLUB PRINCIPLE: COACHING LED As a coaching-led club, one of the things we value is improvement and progress.
 This award recognizes that progress - athletes that from a small acorn have become mighty oaks.
 How is a winner chosen?
-It is calculated based on how much closer the the event's national record (if available) or world record (if national not available) the athlete has managed to get compared to the previous year.
-The records used are at the beginning of each period (1st September), and where available, are age graded.
-The record data is based on that published by World Athletics, World Masters Athletics, and England Athletics.
-Athlete performance is based on England Athletics data published on the Power of 10. ...
+It is calculated based on how much closer to the event's national record (if available) the athlete has managed to get compared to the previous year.
+To ensure this is a fair comparison, the same record performance is used to compare both last year's and this year's performances.
+This is to avoid a change in age grouping having a disproportionate effect on improvement.
+The athlete must also have taken part in a minimum of five events conducted under England Athletics rules in both years.
+This is to avoid a single, unrepresentative performance skewing the results.
+The records used are at the end of each period (1st September), and are age graded.
+The record data is based on that published by England Athletics and...

 Read More